leighklotz/blatano/README.md

 I wanted some type of Brazil-like TV display with a magnifying lens in front.
-During the project, some small 3D printed TV holders for ESP32 with display turned up, but since I still can't do 3D printing, I can't go that route &emdash; it reduces to a previously unsolved problem.
+During the project, some small 3D printed TV holders for ESP32 with display turned up, but since I still can't do 3D printing, I can't go that route — it reduces to a previously unsolved problem.

 I ordered some surplus lenses, trying to find some of the surplus companies I remembered from years (decades?) ago.
-Edmund is reliable but pricey, but I founmd a place called Surplus Shed that had a good deal on small viewfinder-like lenses.
+Edmund is reliable but pricey, but I found a place called Surplus Shed that had a good deal on small viewfinder-like lenses.
 When the credit card charge came, I was sad to see the name of the seller was Wollensak.
 I didn't wind up using the lenses, and I hope nobody ever wants a viewfinder